-- Tilt the hood and remove the pulley guard. - Open the driven pulley by twisting and pushing the sliding half.
+- 1. Remove ignition key. - 2.
+Tilt the hood and remove the pulley guard. - 3.
+Open the driven pulley by twisting and pushing the sliding half.
 Hold in fully open position.

-3. Slip the belt over the top edge of the sliding half.
+4. Slip the belt over the top edge of the sliding half.

-4. Slip the belt out from the drive pulley and remove completely from the vehicle.
+Slip the belt out from the drive pulley and remove completely from the vehicle.
 To install the drive belt, reverse the procedure, however pay attention to the following.

 The maximum drive belt life span is obtained when the belt has the proper rotation direction.
-Install it so the printed information on the belt can be read when facing to pulleys.
+Install it so the Bombardier name on the belt can be read when facing pulleys.